 The Seven Nations of Canada Treaty of 1796

-At a treaty held at the city of New York, with the Nations or Tribes of Indians, denominating themselves the Seven Nations of Canada; Abraham Ogden, Commissioner, appointed under the authority of the United States, to hold the Treaty; Ohnaweio, alias Goodstream, Teharagwanegen, alias Thomas Williams, two Chiefs of the Caghnawagas; Atiatoharongwan, alias Colonel Lewis Cook, a Chief of the St. Regis Indians, and William Gray, Deputies, authorized to represent these Seven Nations or Tribes of Indians at the Treaty, and Mr. Gray, serving also as Interpreter; Egbert Benson, Richard Varick and James Watson, Agents for the State of New York; William Constable and Daniel M'Cormick, purchasers under Alexander Macomb:
+Held at the city of New York, with the Nations or Tribes of Indians, denominating themselves the Seven Nations of Canada ; Abraham Ogden, Commissioner, appointed under the Authority of the United States, to hold the Treaty ; Ohnaweio; alias Goodstream, Teharagwanegen, alias Thomas Williams; two Chiefs of the Caghnawagas; Atiatoharongwan, alias Colonel Lewis Cook, a Chief of the St. Regis Indians, and William Gray, Deputies, authorized to represent these Seven Nations or Tribes of Indians at the Treaty, and Mr. Gray, serving also as Interpreter ; Egbert Benson, Richard Varick and James Watson, Agents for the State of New-York ; William Constable and Daniel McCormick, Purchasers under Alexander Macomb: